tigerabrodi/ai-engineering-notes/chapter-3.md

 - For general conversational AI: Look for perplexity under 30
 - For specialized domains: You might need fine-tuning if perplexity is over 100

-# Practical Tips for Your Work
+# Practical Tips for Work as a fullstack dev

 **For model selection**: